 Sanctuary Olonana is situated on the banks of the Mara River, in the heart of Kenya's Big Game country.
 This unique setting offers a world of remarkable opportunities for safari adventurers.
-In addition to big game viewing in the Masai Mara Reserve, visitors are offered a rare glimpse of the day-to-day lives of the Maasai people in the adjacent Maasai village or 'engang'.
+In addition to big game viewing in the Masai Mara National Reserve visitors are offered a rare glimpse of the day-to-day lives of the Maasai people in the adjacent Maasai village.
 No other lodge in the Mara offers such a close cultural experience with the Maasai.

-Lion are found in abundance throughout the park as are elephant, giraffe, a variety of gazelle species and zebra.
+Lion are found abundantly throughout the park as are the elephants, giraffe, a variety of gazelle species and zebra.
 Cheetah and leopard are also regularly seen and, if lucky, you may also find rhino.
 Game viewing is never dull in the Mara, and patience is often rewarded with unique sightings: a pride of lion stalking their prey; a solitary leopard retrieving its kill from the high branches of an acacia tree; male impala sparring to attract females into their harem; or even a herd of elephant protecting their young from opportunistic predators.
-The annual wildebeest migration traditionally is present in the Mara from August-October and at this time nature’s dramas unfold before your very eyes at every turn.
+The Great Wildebeest Migration traditionally is present in the Mara from August-October and at this time nature’s dramas unfold before your very eyes at every turn.